 Redirects

-The codes redirect
+The codes redirect and permanent_redirect represent redirects.

 They may have meaningful metadata about the destination of the redirect attached.